Skip to content

 Insulating

-• Insulating wadding is designed to be used for projects which will come into contact with heat such as oven mitts, ironing board covers, pot holders and tea cosies.
-It keeps things hot, cold and protects surfaces from extreme temperatures.
+Insulating wadding is designed for projects which will come into contact with heat, such as oven mitts, ironing board covers, pot holders and tea cosies.
+It keeps things hot or cold and protects surfaces from extreme temperatures.
 It’s not to be confused with adding extra thermal warmth properties to a quilt project.

 Fusible wadding

-• Fusible wadding, made from 100% polyester, is a one-sided, low loft fusible fleece that adds a layer of softness to home decorating, craft and apparel sewing
+• Fusible wadding, typically 100% polyester, is a one-sided, low-loft fusible fleece that adds a layer of softness to home décor, craft and apparel projects.

-• Fusible waddings means you don’t need to baste with pins or tacking so it saves lots of time
+• Because it fuses, you don’t need to baste with pins or tacking, saving time.

-• They are ideal for smaller quilted projects.
-If you’re making a traditional size quilt, we don’t recommend this option.
+• Ideal for smaller quilted projects.
+For traditional-size quilts, we don’t recommend this option.

 We hope you found this useful.
 Be sure to browse our range of wadding here.